Learn how to make a reusable heating pad infused with essential oils.

 - Now that everything is pinned in place, head to your sewing machine and lets sew this heat pack closed.
 Finally!!

 - Once you’ve sewn the opening closed, carefully remove all those pins.
 You should have a lovely little seam to keep all those flax seed inside.

-Completed DIY reusable heating pad infused with soothing essential oils
+Step 18- Finished reusable heating pad with essential oils

 Now that you’ve finished this handmade gift, I like to check it by throwing it into the microwave and seeing what the optimal amount of time to heat is.
 Depending on the size and how full you made it, I find 1-2 minutes is perfect.